Kumon: History

 Kumon was founded by Toru Kumon, a Japanese educator, in July 1958, when he opened the first Kumon Maths Centre in Moriguchi, Osaka.
 Prior to creating the Kumon franchise, Kumon taught at Kochi Municipal High School and Tosa Junior/Senior High School.
 Inspired by teaching his own son, Takeshi, Kumon developed a curriculum focused on rote memorization.

-Kumon initially grew slowly, only gaining 63,000 students over its first 16 years.
-However, in 1974, Kumon published a book titled The Secret of Kumon Math, leading to a doubling of its size in the next two years.
-Kumon opened their first United States locations in 1983, and by 1985, Kumon reached 1.4 million students.
+Kumon (the company) gained 63,000 students over its first 16 years.
+In 1974, Kumon published a book titled The Secret of Kumon Math, leading to a doubling of its size in the next two years.
+Kumon opened its first United States locations in 1983, and by 1985, Kumon reached 1.4 million students.

-Kumon soon added more educational subjects, leading them to change their name from Kumon Institute of Mathematics to Kumon Institute of Education.
-At this point, the first Kumon Logo was created.
-In 1985, Kumon's success lead to an increase in enrollments.

 Kumon attracted national attention in the United States after it was implemented at Sumiton Elementary School, in Sumiton, Alabama.
-This was the first instance in which an American school integrated the Kumon Math Method into the regular K–4 mathematics curriculum.
-Sumiton continued to use the Kumon program through 2001, and influenced other schools to also adopt the Kumon method in their curriculum.
+Sumiton continued to use the Kumon program through 2001.

-As of 2008, Kumon had over 26,000 centres around the globe with over 4 million registered students.
-As of 2018, there were 410,000 students enrolled in 2,200 centers across the United States.
+In 2008, Kumon had over 26,000 centers around the globe with over 4 million registered students.
+In 2018, there were 410,000 students enrolled in 2,200 centers across the United States.

-Kumon produced Baby Kumon in Japan in 2012, a tutoring program targeted for children between 1–2 years old.
-Baby Kumon hasn't been utilized in most Kumon Centres in other countries outside Japan.
-In North America, Kumon began a "Junior Kumon" program in 2001, targeted at children aged 2–5 years old.
+In North America, Kumon began a "Junior Kumon" program in 2001, targeted at children aged from 2 to 5 years old.